runtimeverification/ercx-tokens/README.md

 Now the test suite is ready to be run.

-### I have a token-address.
+### I have a token address.
 How can I run the ERCx tests on it?

-If you have the address of an ERC-token you can run all tests without writing a single line of code.
+If you have the address of an ERC token you can run all tests without writing a single line of code.
 You can set these values via the `ERCx_ADDRESS` and `FORK_URL` environment-variables.
-The following shows an example of how you can run all tests from the "Light" version of the ERC-20 test suite on the ERC-20 token, [Dai Stablecoin (DAI)](https://etherscan.io/token/0x6b175474e89094c44da98b954eedeac495271d0f):
+The following shows an example of how you can run all tests from the "Light" version of the ERC20 test suite on the ERC20 token, [Dai Stablecoin (DAI)](https://etherscan.io/token/0x6b175474e89094c44da98b954eedeac495271d0f):

 ~~~sh
 export INFURA_API_KEY=0123456789